Overshoot-ai/tcp-visualizer/README.md

 Pick a preset, hit **Start**, and adjust the sim speed slider to taste (default is 50× slow-motion so you can watch individual packets).

+On phones, rotate to landscape.
+The mobile layout keeps the visualization prominent, shows compact Start/Pause/Restart controls in the middle of the canvas, and hides the advanced knobs and legend behind overlays.

 ## Scenario presets